 In October, however, China was among 15 nations that won seats on the 47-nation United Nations Human Rights Council in Geneva despite stinging criticism from the U.S. government and human rights campaigners.

-“China’s return to the Human Rights Council is no doubt problematic, but the council will make do,” she said in a statement after the vote.
+“China’s return to the Human Rights Council is no doubt problematic, but the council will make do,” she said.
 “Throughout its short history, the council has persisted with abusive governments among its members.
 Membership has consequences, not least heightened scrutiny of their own human rights records.”